chinedufn/app-world/README.md

 You then send `Message`s to your world in order to update application state.
 This is the only way to mutate application state (with the exception of fields that have interior mutability).

----
+#### Games

+`app-world` is designed so that at most one thread can access state at any given time.

+This makes `app-world` unsuitable for highly stateful real-time games where you'll often want to be able to update state from many threads simultaneously.

-`app-world` should not be used for games.
-Instead try checking out one of Rust's many entity component system crates.
+If you're working on a game try checking out one of Rust's many entity component system crates.

 ## Example Usage